Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a Short or Long Rest.

-# Level 9: Evasive Dance
+# Level 9: Artful Maneuvers
 You gain the following Cunning Strike options.

-**Elude (Cost: 3d6).** All attacks the target makes against you until the start of your next turn have disadvantage.
+**Evasive Dance (Cost: 3d6).** All attacks the target makes against you until the start of your next turn have disadvantage.

-**(Cost: 1d6).** If you have the Invisible condition from your Mirage feature, you don't lose it
+**Trick of the Light (Cost: 2d6).** If you have the Mirage feature's Invisible condition, this attack doesn't end that condition, and your duplicate teleports to your current position.

 # Level 13: Swift Strike
 Once per turn, after you make an Opportunity Attack with a weapon, you can immediately make a second Opportunity Attack of the light property with a different weapon you're holding that has the Nick property, as part of the same reaction.